FacilityApi/FacilityApi.github.io/docs/spec.md

 ### FSD

 The `enum` keyword starts the definition of an enumerated type.
-It is optionally preceded by enum attributes.
+It is optionally preceded by attributes.

 The enumerated values are comma-delimited alphanumeric names surrounded by braces.
 A final trailing comma is permitted.

-Enumerated values are always transmitted as strings, not integers.

 ```
   enum MyEnum